 Many Toronto Branch members share some very specific research interests.
 We actively encourage the formation of Special Interest Groups (SIGs) within Toronto Branch and provide support to these informal groups wherever feasible.
 Participants run the SIGs, meeting as mutually agreed.
 Belonging to a SIG can help you tap into the experience of others and collaborate on research, forging friendships in the process.

 Members: Please get in touch if you’d like to find out more about an existing Special Interest Group or if you have an idea for a new one.

 Current Toronto Branch SIGs:

-- Genetic Genealogy SIG facilitated by Elizabeth Kaegi
+- Genetic Genealogy SIG facilitated by Linda Reid

 SIG members are enhancing their knowledge of available DNA tests and research strategies.
-We study how to interpret and apply the data.
-We are learning from the experiences of each other with group participation from local experts to those starting the testing process.
+We study how to interpret and apply the data, learning from the experiences of each other with group participation from local experts to those starting the testing process.

 - Huguenot Family History SIG facilitated by Nancy Conn